isaksamsten/sia.nvim/README.md

 - `:'<,'>Sia! [query]` send the selected lines and query and diff the response
 - `:'<,'>Sia [query]` send the selected lines and query and open a split with the response.
-- `:'<,'>Sia /prompt [query]` send the selected lines and the stored prompt
+- `:'<,'>Sia /prompt [query]` execute the prompt with the extra query.

-- `:%Sia /prompt` send the buffer and the query and execute prompt
+**Examples**

-- `:%Sia [query]` send the buffer and the query and open a split
+- `:%Sia fix the test function` - open a split with a fix to the test function.
+- `:Sia how can I implement quicksort in brainfuck?` - open a split with the answer.
+- `:Sia /doc numpydoc` - document the function or class under cursor with numpydoc format.
+- `:SiaAdd a.py b.py | Sia move the function foo_a to b.py`
+- `:%Sia /diagnostic` - open a split with a solution to diagnostics in the current file.

 ### Suggested keybindings: